19hours/sg-statutes/Acts/International Interests in Aircraft Equipment Act.md

 4\.
 Article 29(7) of the Convention applies to an item, other than an object, installed on an airframe, aircraft engine or helicopter.

+Article XV

+—

-Article XV — Modification of assignment provisions
+Modification of assignment provisions

 Article 33(1) of the Convention applies as if the following were added immediately after sub-paragraph (b):

-“

-and (c) the debtor has consented in writing, whether or not the consent is given in advance of the assignment or identifies the assignee.
+“and (c) the debtor has consented in writing, whether or not the consent is given in advance of the assignment or identifies the assignee.”

-”
+Article XVI

+—

-Article XVI — Debtor provisions
+Debtor provisions

 1. In the absence of a default within the meaning of Article 11 of the Convention, the debtor shall be entitled to the quiet possession and use of the object in accordance with the agreement as against: